justinhunt/moodle-repository_aiimage/README.md

 6. Choose to "overwrite" the existing image or accept the renamed version to keep both images.

 ## Support
 At the time of writing (November 2025) the plugin is still early stage.
+[More documentation is available here.](https://support.poodll.com/support/solutions/folders/19000177907).

-But contact us via https://support.poodll.com if you need help.
+Contact us via https://support.poodll.com if you need help.